What It Really Takes to Transition to Scratch Cooking in Schools: Building Momentum and Long-Term Success

 Start with High-Impact Wins

-Strong entry points to consider include:
+Strong entry points include:

-• house-made dressings, and simple salads
+• House-made dressings and simple salads

-• scratch taco meat
+• Scratch taco meat

-• roasted vegetables instead of steamed or canned
+• Roasted vegetables instead of steamed or canned

-• custom seasoning blends for world flavors
+• Custom seasoning blends for global flavors

 Small wins create buy-in and enthusiasm.